altmp/altv-docs/articles/changelogs/upcoming.md

 > [!div class="nohljsln"]
 > ```yaml
 > - isSpawned, discordID getter
-> - currentAnimationDict & currentAnimationName getter
+> - player currentAnimationDict, currentAnimationName, currentInterior getter
 > - improved client-files wildcard support in ressource.cfg
 > - autoenable headlightcolor mod if headlightColor setter is used
 > - autoenable tireSmokeColor mod if tireSmokeColor setter is used